- We advise you to to reconsider your need to travel to Bahrain due to the uncertain security situation and threat of terrorist attack.

 You should ensure that your travel documents are available for inspection by local authorities.
 Some travellers face close scrutiny from Bahraini authorities and should be prepared to answer questions regarding the purpose of their travel to Bahrain.
 The Government of Bahrain has refused some Australian citizens permission to enter Bahrain.

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 You may experience difficulties as you enter Bahrain if your passport has evidence of travel to Israel, such as entry or exit stamps.
 Visit the website of the Bahrain Ministry of Foreign Affairs for the most up-to-date information.
-Bahrain does not have an embassy in Australia, the closest Embassy of Bahrain is located in Bangkok, Thailand.
+Bahrain does not have an embassy in Australia, the closest Embassy of Bahrain is in Bangkok, Thailand.

 Children born of a Bahraini father require their father's permission to depart Bahrain (regardless of their parents' marital status).